 HIGHLIGHTS ON FROM PRAGUE TO DUBROVNIK TOUR

-Arrival to the Prague airport.
+Arrival at the Prague airport.
 Meet and greet with your private guide/driver and transfer to the hotel.
 Overnight in Prague.

 Start the day exploring the Prague`s must-see sites.
-Visit 1,000-year-old Hradcany Castle, former residence of Bohemian kings with the Cathedral of St. Vitus and picturesque Golden lane, Charles bridge, which you have to cross to reach the Old Town Square with its Astronomical Clock.
+Visit 1,000-year-old Hradcany Castle, the former residence of Bohemian kings with the Cathedral of St. Vitus and picturesque Golden Lane, Charles Bridge, which you have to cross to reach the Old Town Square with its Astronomical Clock.
 Overnight in Prague.

-After breakfast head towards Cesky Krumlow located on bend of Vltava river.
-Its castle is especially known, with Gothic, Renaissance and baroque elements.
-At leisure enjoy in one of the plenty lively bars and restaurants, small shops and riverside picnic spots.
+After breakfast head towards Cesky Krumlow located on a bend of the Vltava river.
+Its castle is especially known, for Gothic, Renaissance, and baroque elements.
+At leisure enjoy one of the plenty lively bars and restaurants, small shops, and riverside picnic spots.
 In the evening arrival to Vienna where we spend the night.

 Full day in the imperial town of Vienna.
-Guided walk past Hofburg – Imperial court, St. Stephens cathedral, Kohlmarkt and Graben streets, towards Vienese Opera, etc. Some free time for lunch and shopping.
-In the afternoon drive to Schonbrunn, which was built by empress Maria Teresia as her summer palace outside Vienna in mid 18C.
+Guided walk past Hofburg – Imperial court, St. Stephens cathedral, Kohlmarkt, and Graben streets, towards Viennese Opera, etc. Some free time for lunch and shopping.
+In the afternoon drive to Schonbrunn, which was built by Empress Maria Teresia as her summer palace outside Vienna in mid 18C.
 Overnight in Vienna.

-The next country we visit is Slovenia and our first stop is lake Bled, located amid Julian Alps.
-With its small island with church dedicated to Mary, where you can ring a wishing bell or simply circle the only Slovenian island.
-Visit Bled castle and overnight.
+The next country we visit is Slovenia and our first stop is Lake Bled, located amid the Julian Alps.
+With its small island with a church dedicated to Mary, where you can ring a wishing bell or simply circle the only Slovenian island.
+Visit the Bled castle and overnight.

-We leave Bled in the morning and cross the border to reach Plitvice lakes, often considered one of the most beautiful sites in Europe, also on the list of UNESCO.
-Walk through the National Park located in canyon of river Korana that made exceptional system of lakes and waterfalls.
+We leave Bled in the morning and cross the border to reach Plitvice Lakes, often considered one of the most beautiful sites in Europe, also on the list of UNESCO.
+Walk through the National Park located in the canyon of river Korana that made an exceptional system of lakes and waterfalls.
 Overnight in Plitvice.

 After breakfast we head to our next destination, Šibenik, a gem in the Croatian Adriatic, situated along the mouth of Krka on the most picturesque part of the eastern Adriatic coast.
-In the afternoon we arrive to Split, largest Dalmatian town.
-Site of today city centre used to be Roman emperor Diocletian`s palace, which was after his death settled by nearby citizens who continued to live here in this fortified palace.
+In the afternoon we arrive at Split, the largest Dalmatian town.
+The site of today city center used to be Roman emperor Diocletian`s palace, which was after his death settled by nearby citizens who continued to live here in this fortified palace.
 Overnight in Split.

-Full day excursion to the island od Brac, the Adriatic third largest island, with its towns and picturesque scenery.
-The highlight is surely the world famous beach of Bol.
+Full-day excursion to the island of Brac, the Adriatic third largest island, with its towns and picturesque scenery.
+The highlight is surely the world-famous beach of Bol.
 In the afternoon return to Split to spend the night.

-In the morning we cross the border and arrive to Mostar – city in southern Bosnia and Herzegovina, straddling the Neretva River.
-It’s known for the iconic Stari Most (Old Bridge), a reconstructed medieval arched bridge, which was destroyed in last Balkan war.
+In the morning we cross the border and arrive at Mostar – a city in southern Bosnia and Herzegovina, straddling the Neretva River.
+It’s known for the iconic Stari Most (Old Bridge), a reconstructed medieval arched bridge, which was destroyed in the last Balkan war.
 Overnight in Mostar.

-Full day visit of most famous Croatian town, also known as Pearl of Adriatic – Dubrovnik.
-Dubrovnik (historically known as Ragusa) is one of best preserved historical cities in Europe with its mighty defensive ramparts surrounding it.
-After city tour you will head for a walk on the city walls of Dubrovnik for spectacular views and take cable car to Mt Srđ.
+Full-day visit to most famous Croatian town, also known as Pearl of Adriatic – Dubrovnik.
+Dubrovnik (historically known as Ragusa) is one of the best preserved historical cities in Europe with its mighty defensive ramparts surrounding it.
+After the city tour you will head for a walk on the city walls of Dubrovnik for spectacular views and take the cable car to Mt Srđ.
 Overnight in Dubrovnik.

 After breakfast transfer to the Dubrovnik airport and end of our services.